 What sort of themes or topics should interviews with artists cover?

 Mostly that's up to you, and I want you to have fun with it.
 However, paraphrasing the text on our About page, the pieces featured on The Tonearm are threaded by an exploration of what it’s like to create cool things.
 Keep that in mind when conducting interviews.
-I'd like at least one or two questions about the creative process, how the artist executes their craft, what inspires them, etc. It's not all about the creative process, but it would be nice to get at least a little bit about it in the articles.
-Alternatively, we also like to address societal issues, such as climate change, inclusion, and wealth disparity.
+I'd like you to address the artists' creative process, how they uniquely execute their craft, what inspires them, and so on.
+The conversation doesn't have to be all about the creative process, but our readers are interested in what makes our subjects tick.
+Another terrific angle is learning how the artist continues to exist as a creative person in challenging times.
+These topics are instructive to our readers and offer insight that remains relevant well beyond the publication date.
+And we also like to address societal issues, such as climate change, inclusion, and wealth disparity.
 That said, I wouldn't want you to tackle any of those topics with an artist unless there's an entry point, such as a song with corresponding lyrical content.

 How long should my articles be, and do you have any formatting requirements?

 2000-2500 words is the sweet spot, but you are more than welcome to do more or less.
 I probably wouldn't want to go below 1250 words.
 If it's an interview, and the interviewee is compelling and generous, then the interview piece can go on for as long as it remains interesting.
-You should also write at least a couple of paragraphs of introduction for any Q&A piece, containing some words about the artist and the latest activity that serves as the basis for the interview.
+You should also write at least two or three paragraphs of introduction for any Q&A piece, containing some words about the artist's background and the latest activity that serves as the basis for the interview.
 Be sure to treat this introduction as if it were the reader's first encounter with the artist.
-I should also note that interview pieces can be written in an article style, rather than in a Q&A format, if you prefer.
+Sell the artist—why should the reader read the interview?
+I should also note that interview pieces can be written in an article style rather than a Q&A format if you prefer.
 And I'll provide the title and subhead, but I’m more than welcome to your suggestions on those.

 What file type should I use to deliver the piece?

 This is totally up to you.
 I can take it all: Word docs, Google docs, PDFs, rich text documents, whatever.
-I guess if I have a preference, that would be a markdown file.
+I guess, if I had a preference, it would be a Markdown file.
 If you’re unsure what that is, don't worry about it!
 Additionally, if you have any hyperlinks you would like included, feel free to insert them or attach them at the end of your article, along with instructions on where they should be placed.

 Does The Tonearm follow a style guide?